Billions hidden beyond reach

 Jurg Wissmann, a Swiss lawyer who has represented Putin associates and used Alcogal to set up at least 150 companies in Belize and other tax havens, warned officers at Alcogal never to store any of his clients’ names on computer systems, according to documents.

 “You are obliged to keep secrecy for our clients,” he wrote, “and to not make feasible at all a second Panama Papers story.”
-Wissman did not respond to requests for comment.w
+Wissman did not respond to requests for comment.

 Only a few of Wissmann’s clients are named in the Pandora documents.